Sunbeam snakes are stunning, but you won’t get to see their beauty often.

 You will want to fill the tank with about 6 to 8 inches of substrate to allow your snake plenty of space for burrowing around.
 Make sure the substrate is always damp, but don’t let it get soaking wet, because this could lead to the formation of blisters on the snake’s skin.

 In the wild, sunbeam snake’s eat animals that are commonly found in rice paddies.
-This means frogs, lizards, rodents, or other snakes.
+This means these snakes eat frogs, lizards, rodents, or other snakes.
 But you can easily feed them thawed frozen mice like these.

 If your snake is small, i.e. under 2 feet long, feet it fuzzy mice.
 If it is larger, you can feed it small adult mice.